kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	\end{array}

 We consider the effect of changing from condition A to condition B to be a *statistically* significant effect when this confidence interval does not span zero.
 However, the width of this interval and how symmetrically it spans zero can cause us to come to a different, *practical* conclusion.
 In other words, we override the narrow statistical conclusion based on the richer information we can infer from the width of the confidence interval and the variance of the process.

 Using linear least squares models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-..
-AU: Can you clarify "identical result"?
-Identical to what?

-There's another interesting way that you can analyze data from an A versus B set of tests and get the identical result.
-Use a least squares model of the form
+There's another interesting way that you can analyze data from an A versus B set of tests and get the identical result to the methods we showed in the section where :ref:`we made group-to-group comparisons <univariate-group-to-group-differences-no-reference-set>`.
+In this method, instead of using a :math:`t`-test, we use a least squares model of the form:

 .. math::